analystedwin/analystedwin/README.md

 - 💞️ I’m looking to collaborate on Data
 - 📫 How to reach me https://www.linkedin.com/in/artsbyrne/
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like to plan ahead folding my clothes.
-Have a collection of 20+ different shirts.
-Meaning I will know what I want to wear for two weeks.
-Even on trips I like think ahead and plan.
-Less to think about and set up myself for success.
+- ⚡ Fun fact: I like to plan ahead like folding my clothes and orgainizing them so I'm not think last minute.
+I just put on clothes laid out.
+I have a collection of 20+ different shirts.
+I will know what I want to wear for next two weeks.
+Even on trips I like think ahead and plan like this.

 <!---
 analystedwin/analystedwin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.